MarkPflug/MarkPflug.github.io/blog/_posts/2017-10-09-building-a-better-resources-file.markdown

 }
 ```

 In this example, we are defining two string resources that will be used for labels on a form.
-I'm going to keep this example super-simple and just deal with string resources.
+I'm going to keep this example super simple and just deal with string resources.
 Of course, a complete implementation should support file resources, icons, images, etc.

 ## Building the Task

 The first thing we'll do is create our MSBuild Task.
 A Task is imply a class that implements the ITask interface.
 Usually, this is accomplished by deriving from the Task abstract base type, which provides some functionality for us.
 When we derive from Task the only thing we are responsible for is providing an imlementation of the Execute method.
 This method takes no parameters and returns a boolean indicating if it was successful or not.
 If it throws an exception that is also interpreted as failure, unsurprisingly.
 We pass input to the task, and return output from the task by defining properties on the Task class.
 For output, we attach the `[Output]` attribute.
-We can attach the `[Required]` attribute to arguments that are mandatory; MSBuild will present a standard error if they are omitted.
+We should attach the `[Required]` attribute to arguments that are mandatory, as MSBuild will present a standard error message when required parameters are omitted.

-For our task, we need two inputs: the path to the folder where we will generate our outputfiles, and the list of resj files that we are going to process.
+For our task, we need two inputs: the path to the folder where we will generate our output files and the list of resj files that we are going to process.
 These will be the `OutputPath` and `InputFiles` properties.
-When a property will be handling a collection of files, the property type should be `ITaskItem[]`.
-Our task will return two values: the list of C# code files that were generated and need to included in the compilation, and the list of resource files that were generated and need to be embedded in our assembly.
+When you pass a collection of files to a task, the property type should be `ITaskItem[]`.
+Our task will return two values: the set of `.cs` code files that were generated and need to included in the compilation, and the set of `.resource` files that were generated and need to be embedded in our assembly.

-The resource files will be creating using the `ResourceWriter` from the .NET base class library.
-We will generate C# in a very rudimetary way, using a StreamWriter.
-For this demonstration, the generated code is going to be ugly-formatted, to keep the code simple.
-Remember, the generated code won't be included in our source repository, so it doesn't matter what it looks like anyway.
+The `.resource` files will be created using the `ResourceWriter` from the .NET base class library.
+The C# code that will be generated will not have pretty formatting, to keep the example simple.
+Remember, the generated code won't be included in our source repository, so it doesn't matter if the formatting isn't ideal.

 ``` c#
 using Microsoft.Build.Framework;